IntelligenceModding/Advanced-Peripherals-Documentation/docs/turtles/metaphysics/weak_automata.md

 !!! warning "Requirement"
     Requires compass to be equipped as another peripheral.

-Place the selected block with forward, top, and anchor direction.
+Place the selected block with front, top, and anchor direction.
 Returns true if it successfully placed block or nil and an error message.

 #### `options` properties